JJWTimmer/backstage-gitlab-fork-plugin/QUICK_START.md

 ## Next Steps

-- See `examples/` directory for more template patterns
+- Check `examples/EXAMPLES.md` for common use cases and advanced patterns
-- Check `README.md` for full API documentation
+- See `examples/` directory for complete template examples
-- Review `USAGE_SUMMARY.md` for common use cases
+- Review `README.md` for full API documentation

 ## Support